espocrm/documentation/development/view.md

 # View

-View is a most often used class in frontend.
+View is the most oftenly used class in frontend.
 Every page is rendered by multiple view objects.
 Views can have child views.
-Childs views can have their own child views.
+Child views can have their own child views.
 And so on.
-When a parent view is rendered (by calling render() method), it generates HTML from all children and add it to DOM.
+When a parent view is rendered (by calling render() method), it generates HTML from all children and adds it to DOM.

 View file `client/custom/src/views/test/my-custom-view.js`: